Genji, Haiku, Rumi, Tagore, Ah Q

 POETRY OF RUMI

-by Jalal Al-din Rumi (mid-1200s)
+Jalal Al-din Rumi (mid-1200s)

 Rumi was born in Afghanistan but lived most of his life in Turkey.
 His poetry, however, belongs to the world.
-Considered the greatest mystic poet of all times, he influenced not just Turkey, central Asia and Iran, but, through countless translations, almost anyone anywhere who reads and
+Considered one of the greatest mystic poets of all times, he influenced not just Turkey, central Asia and Iran, but, through countless translations, almost anyone anywhere who reads and appreciates poetry and the spiritual life.

 As a confused young man looking for love and a meaningful life, I was fortunate enough to come across some of his luminious poems in a translated compilation of Sufi (Islamic mystic) writings.